Patchyst/PatchyPack/README.md

 Patchy Pack is far from finished with many more updates, features, and bug fixes on the way.
 ## Reccomended OS: Linux
 # Installation

+#### DEPRECATION: Python 2.7 reached the end of its life on January 1st, 2020.
+Please upgrade your Python as Python 2.7 is no longer maintained. pip 21.0 will drop support for Python 2.7 in January 2021.
+More details about Python 2 support in pip, can be found at https://pip.pypa.io/en/latest/development/release-process/#python-2-support

 After downloading the PatchyTools folder run the setup script for setting up aliases/shortcuts:
 ```
 chmod +rwx setup